My Knee Hurts- What can I do?

 Knee pain is known to affect people at various ages.
 A lot of them are diagnosed with either osteoarthritis, patellofemoral joint syndrome, ITB syndrome, or patellar mal-tracking.
 Each condition has their own clinical features, but one symptom stays the same and that is PAIN.

 Healthcare professionals will often make diagnosis according to the results of your medical imaging which can be misleading.
-It is advisable to include the history of condition and the physical examination results to diagnose.
+It is advisable to include the history of the condition and the physical examination results before diagnosing.
 Even then, the diagnosis does not mean much apart from categorising you into a medical condition.